-TABLE 12 🥸
+TABLE 11 🥸

-System Efficiency & Effectiveness Performance Measures and Objectives Actual 2016 Estimate 2017 Target 2018 Target 2019 Target 2020 Objective: Technology Depots utilizing Electronic R-bill Reporting 33% 45% 55% 70% 80% Percentage of Reporting that uses eRBill 49% 60% 75% 80% 90% Depots utilizing Quality Monitoring System (QMS) 75% 81%
+System Efficiency & Effectiveness Performance Measures and Objectives Actual 2017 Estimate 2018 Target 2019 Target 2020 Target 2021 Objective: Technology Depots utilizing Electronic R-bill Reporting 45% 50% 55% 60% 65% Percentage of Reporting that uses eR-bill 59% 65% 70% 75% 80% Depots utilizing Quality Monitoring System (QMS) 79% 81%

 Electronic R-bill Reporting (eR-bill): Utilizing electronic methods to compute and report shipments of containers from depots significantly reduces the number of errors on R-bills and the time required to process shipments at both ends.
 To encourage innovation and continuous improvement the BCMB is working towards increasing eRbill reporting at the depot level.
-Currently, 45% of depots report using eR-bills, which represents 60% of all R-bill reporting.
-Yearly targets have been set to include all urban and metro depots by the end of 2018.
+Currently, 50% of depots report using eR-bills, which represents 65% of all R-bill reporting.

 Quality Monitoring System (QMS): The QMS is an online database used to report, track and resolve operational issues in the industry.
 Depots, the BCMB, the CSA and CSPs are required to use the QMS.
 It was first introduced to the network in 2014.
-For purposes of Table 12, depot utilization of the QMS is considered to be those depots that have either submitted a ticket to address a concern and/or those depots that have responded to a ticket submitted to them by another industry partner.
+For purposes of Table 11, depot utilization of the QMS is considered to be those depots that have either submitted a ticket to address a concern and/or those depots that have responded to a ticket submitted to them by another industry partner.
 The QMS captures hundreds of tickets per month.
-The data is benchmarked and trending is identified to address issues or successes in the industry.
-In 2016, 75% of all depots submitted or responded to a ticket through the QMS as compared to 81% of depots in 2017.
-Although increased comfort with and use of the QMS is indicative of a successful program, a decrease in submitted tickets and use can be reflective of less issues in the industry, however an increase in overall use may not be reflective of increased issues, but may be a result of new topics and/or issues being introduced into the QMS.
+The data is bench marked and trending is identified to address issues or successes in the industry.
+In 2017, 79% of all depots submitted or responded to a ticket through the QMS as compared to 81% of depots in 2018.
+Although increased comfort with and use of the QMS is indicative of a successful program, a decrease in submitted tickets and use can be reflective of less issues in the industry.
+However, an increase in overall use may not be reflective of increased issues but may be a result of new topics and/or issues being introduced into the QMS.